 Industry practices in the Basin have resulted in unsustainable groundwater water use and the associated excessive depletion of one of Australia's most important water resources.
 This is confirmed by the falling groundwater pressures over significant parts of the Basin.
-In addition, there are also significant environmental implications associated with loss of mound springs and wetlands which house endemic fauna and flora (Fencham 2000), the expansion of areas of and sustainability issues related to water use in the Basin also have implications for intergenerational equity woody weeds and feral animals and pests associated with the bore drains (Bureau of Rural Sciences 2001).
-Saline water in bore drains results in increased soil sodicity, soil structural breakdown, erosion and subsequent additions to stream turbidity and salinity.
-These environmental, biodiversity and sustainability issues related to water use in the Basin also have implications for intergenerational equity.
+In addition, there are also significant environmental implications associated with loss of mound springs and wetlands which house endemic fauna and flora (Fencham 2000), the expansion of areas of

+The pastoral industry uses most of the water extracted from the Great Artesian Basin environmental, biodiversity and sustainability issues related to water use in the Basin also have implications for intergenerational equity